jmejia8/eca-four-bar-mechanisms/README.md

 #  Optimal Synthesis of four-bar mechanisms using Evolutionary Centers Algorithm

-This works employs ECA for generate optimal four-bar mechanisms.
+This work employs ECA for generating optimal four-bar mechanisms.

 ## Requirements